 Again, these constituencies vary in size and population.
 New rules stipulate stricter limits on the size of the electorate in each constituency.
 The 2018 Boundary Review has recommended changes, which will see a reduction in total number of seats from 650 to 600.
 Each constituency must contain between 71,301 and 78,507 electors.
 For more detailed information on the proposed upcoming changes, take a look at the background information put together by Boundary Commission for England.

 The ONS Open Geography Portal is a really handy resource for converting statistical geographies such as OAs and LSOAs into other more meaningful geographies such as wards.

 Our tool Local Insight does all of the hard work for you.
-All you need to do is set up your neighbourhoods and wards as custom areas (either by drawing on a map or selecting from a list of LSOAs) and then Local Insight instantly aggregates more than 900 local level datasets to these areas.
+You set up your neighbourhoods and wards as custom areas (either by drawing on a map or selecting from a list of LSOAs) and then Local Insight instantly aggregates more than 1500 local level datasets to these areas.
 We also update the data regularly, with any new or updated datasets added to the system within a working week of release.

 If this sounds like it could solve some of your data headaches, get in touch for a demo and free trial.

 The APPG for left behind neighbourhoods has published their final report on…

 *** THIS POST HAS NOW BEEN FILLED *** Are you a skilled…

 Understanding deprivation and how to measure it has always been a core…